 User Interface

 The user interface (UI) is the interface that makes it possible for users to interact with the website or application using a digital device.
-UI basically defines the overall look, layout, color schemes, and functionalities of the website/application.
+UI basically defines the overall look, layout, colour schemes, and functionalities of the website/application.
 The acceptance and ease of use can vary significantly according to the design of the UI.
 As thought out and fleshed out the UI is, it will become as easy to use.

 Utility Token